yast/yast.github.io/doc/code-review.md

    [bugzilla](https://bugzilla.suse.com) or GitHub issue reference)
 2. (optional) Ask someone to do a code review for you.
 If the reviewer doesn't have time for that or your reach a time-out, ask someone else.
-   If you can't find a reviewer, try to fish outside - for instance, ask experts on the given field from outside.
+   If you can't find a reviewer, try to fish outside the Yast team - for instance, ask experts on the given field.
 3. Reviewers use three levels of their comments: Required, Nice to Have, Nitpicking.
 4. Before merging the PR